 How does Crowd Cow work?

-On their website, you can shop by the type of meat you’re looking for, or shop by farm.
-They’re currently partnering with over 40 different farms, and you can read about each of them on their website here.
+On their website, you can shop by the type of meat you're looking for, or shop by a specific farm.
+They're currently partnering with over 40 different farms, and you can read about each of them on their website here.